What is it? Who hosts? Who attends?

 Traditionally, bridesmaids or the mother of the bride would host the gathering, but a modern trend is the bride herself organizing the fête.
 Normally, it is considered against etiquette for the bride to host pre-wedding events, but in this instance, the luncheon is used to thank the bridesmaids for their help along the way.
 It also makes for a great situation to give gifts to your attendants, rather than during the rehearsal dinner – when others are around – or during the chaos of getting ready the morning of the big day.

 You may still be wondering what a bridal luncheon actually is.
-Obviously a lunch is the more typical form, but it can be brunch, dinner, or even a day at the spa.
+Obviously a lunch is the more typical form, but it can be a brunch, dinner, or even a day at the spa.
 The purpose is to take some time right before the wedding – either that morning or a day or two before – to relax and bond with the women involved in your big day.
-Afternoon tea with light sandwiches tends to be a popular menu style for such an event.
+Afternoon tea with light sandwiches tends to be a popular menu style for such an event, for example.
 Think a classy garden party.
-Of course, it depends on your personal taste and style – the bridal luncheon can feature whatever food and activities you want!
+Of course, it depends on your personal taste and style – the bridal luncheon can feature whatever food and activities you desire!